Due to the pandemic surge, Salt City Ukulele is not currently offering lessons. Look here for lessons information when pandemic conditions improve.

 So you think you’d like to learn to play the ukulele, but you have no idea where to start?
 Maybe you haven’t played an instrument in years… or decades… or ever?
 Maybe you don’t know a chord from a crescendo?
 Have no fear, Salt City Ukulele is here to help with our easy group ukulele lessons!

 Moving past the bare basics with strumming techniques and patterns, chord solos, fingerpicking, barre chords and movable chords.
-6 week session.
-Prerequisite: Uke 101 or equivalent basic strumming skills.
+(Lessons usually held in winter.)

 Rich Holmes has been playing music since 1962 and ukulele since 2009.
 (Other instruments include clarinet, bass clarinet, recorder, pennywhistle, melodeon, and synthesizer.)
 He was active with Salt City Ukulele’s predecessor, the Greater Syracuse School of Music ukulele group, from 2012 through 2016 and was a founding member of Salt City Ukulele in 2017.
 He has been teaching our classes since Fall 2017.